ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 While support for advertising and sharing the outcome of your tournament is available via news posts, there are additional requirements that must be considered:

-- Only news posts advertising registrations and recapping of **final** results are presently permitted.
+- Tournaments will be expected to provide both one news post for advertising registrations and one for recapping **final** results, and those responsible for writing them should expect to adhere to the editorial standards required by our [news styling criteria](/wiki/News_styling_criteria).
+Additional news posts are presently not permitted.
 - If your tournament is limited to a specific region, it is only eligible to receive news post support if it involves a LAN (a.k.a. an in-person meetup).
-- You are expected to provide a follow-up news post detailing the conclusion of the tournament.

-Tournaments will be expected to provide their own written news posts in this manner, and those responsible for writing them should expect to adhere to the editorial standards required by our [news styling criteria](/wiki/News_styling_criteria).

-Prospective news posts should be submitted well in advance, and will be reviewed by both the Tournament Committee and the osu! news team for suitability.
+Requests for news support will be reviewed by both the Tournament Committee and the osu! news team for suitability.

 ## FAQ